Child Custody

 • The ability of each parent to put the child’s needs ahead of their own

-As every child custody lawyer will tell you, Colorado law recognizes that it is generally in every child’s best interest to have frequent contact with both parents and to have both parents actively engaged in their child’s upbringing.
+As every lawyer will tell you: when it comes to child custody, Colorado law recognizes that it is generally in every child’s best interest to have frequent contact with both parents and to have both parents actively engaged in their child’s upbringing.
 It is also important to note that, in Colorado, neither mothers nor fathers enter custody negotiations a step ahead of the other.
 Colorado law requires that parenting time and decision-making responsibilities be determined based on who is best able to serve the needs of the child, not the gender of the parent.

 Decision-Making